KalitaAlexey/sip_server/README.md

 ### Limitations
 It uses [libsip] that isn't yet RFC3261-compliant.
 Open issues in [libsip] if the server shows any parsing errors.

-It works only via UDP.
-TCP will be done in few next days
+It accepts connections via TCP and UDP.

 Suggestions are really appreciated.